Holographic Black Hole Formation and Scrambling in Time-Ordered Correlators: ANALYTICAL ANALYSIS OF SUM OVER DOUBLE-TWISTS

 In order to decompose the two-shock state as a linear combination over orthogonal projections over global families, a quantization scheme needs to be specified: we obtain the decomposition by applying an operator product expansion to the product $WV$ in the correlator

 which is related to \eqref{eq:Correlator_withzzb} by a global conformal transformation, and where the $s$-channel expansion is around $z\to 0$.
 This amounts to choosing a radial quantization scheme whose origin coincides with the location of the $V$ operator.
-Physically, this is equivalent to considering a kinematic setup equivalent to that presented in Appendix \ref{app:CrossRatios}, where instead of boosting both operators relative to the $t_R=0$ slice, we fix the $V$-insertion and only boost $W$ relative to it.\footnote{Indeed, note that the cross ratios \eqref{eq:Cross_ratios_exact} only depend on the combination $t=-(t_v+t_w)$ rather than separately on $t_v$ and $t_w$.} As derived in Appendix \ref{app:CFT_manips}, the global block corresponding to this OPE channel is given by \eqref{eq:Global_s_block} with quasi-primary dimensions $(h_m,\bar h_{\bar m})=(h_v+h_w+m,\bar h_v+\bar h_w+\bar m)$.
-To extract the contribution of level-$n$ descendants of the state labelled by $h_m$, consider the global conformal symmetry generators satisfying $[L_0,L_{\pm 1}] = \mp L_{\pm 1}$ and $[L_1,L_{-1}]=2L_0$.
-Since $|h_m\rangle$ is the quasi-primary state characterized by $L_0 |h_m\rangle = h_m |h_m\rangle$, a level-$n$ descendant within its conformal family is given by
+Physically, this is equivalent to considering a kinematic setup equivalent to that presented in SM Sec.\ \ref{app:CrossRatios}, where instead of boosting both operators relative to the $t_R=0$ slice, we fix the $V$-insertion and only boost $W$ relative to it.\footnote{Indeed, note that the cross ratios \eqref{eq:Cross_ratios_exact} only depend on the combination $t=-(t_v+t_w)$ rather than separately on $t_v$ and $t_w$.} As derived in SM Sec.\ \ref{app:CFT_manips}, the global block corresponding to this OPE channel is given by \eqref{eq:Global_s_block} with quasiprimary dimensions $(h_m,\bar h_{\bar m})=(h_v+h_w+m,\bar h_v+\bar h_w+\bar m)$.
+To extract the contribution of level-$n$ descendants of the state labeled by $h_m$, consider the global conformal symmetry generators satisfying $[L_0,L_{\pm 1}] = \mp L_{\pm 1}$ and $[L_1,L_{-1}]=2L_0$.
+Since $|h_m\rangle$ is the quasiprimary state characterized by $L_0 |h_m\rangle = h_m |h_m\rangle$, a level-$n$ descendant within its conformal family is given by

 where the normalization evaluates to $N_{m,n}\equiv \langle h_m | L_1^n L_{-1}^n |h_m\rangle=n! \, (2h_m)_n$.
 The conformal weight of the descendant is $L_0 |h_{m,n}\rangle = h_{m,n} |h_{m,n}\rangle$.
 Similar considerations apply to $|\bar{h}_{\bar m}\rangle$.